 The word “stainless” in stainless steel can be misleading.
-Stainless steel is better described as being corrosion resistant.
-What makes it so corrosion resistant is the high percentage of chromium present in stainless steel.
+Stainless steel is actually corrosion resistant, a quality it derives from the high percentage of chromium present in its make-up.

-Chromium is an element, and when exposed to oxidizing materials such as caustics, water, and air, it forms a thin impervious oxide layer that stops further corrosion.
+Chromium is an element that, when exposed to oxidizing materials such as caustics, water and air, forms a thin impervious oxide layer that stops further corrosion.

-Fascinating fact about chromium oxide in your stainless steel fixture – when a stain is properly cleaned and dried, that layer of chromium oxide will reform on its own in a few days time.
+Fascinating fact about chromium oxide in your stainless steel fixtures—when a stain is properly cleaned and dried, that layer of chromium oxide will reform on its own in a few days.
 It’s like the Wolverine* of metals.

 One of the biggest reasons customers end up with rust on their stainless steel fixtures is improper cleaning and care.
 However, that’s easy to solve and best of all, it does not require expensive specialty cleaners.